prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 - If your bidder supports floors, set `floors_supported: true`.
 No default value.
 - If you support first party data, you must document what exactly is supported and then you may set `fpd_supported: true`.
 No default value.
 - If you support any OpenRTB blocking parameters, you must document what exactly is supported and then you may set `ortb_blocking_supported` to ‘true’,’partial’, or ‘false’.
 No default value.
 In order to set ‘true’, you must support: bcat, badv, battr, and bapp.
+- Let publishers know how you support multiformat requests -- those with more than one mediatype (e.g. both banner and video).
+Here are the options: will-bid-on-any, will-bid-on-one, will-not-bid
 - If you're a member of Prebid.org, add `prebid_member: true`.
 Default is false.